yiqin/Kimono-iOS-SDK/README.md

 ---

 ## Installation
-Kimono iOS SDK is built based on **AFNetworking**.
+Kimono iOS SDK is built on top of the **[AFNetworking](http://afnetworking.com/)**,  a delightful iOS and OSX networking framework.
 You can simply drag the `AFNetworking` foler and `Kimono` folder into your Xcode project.

+---

 ## Initializing the SDK
 To start to use Kimono, you must first initialize it with your api key.
-You can find in your settings on the [Kimono website](https://www.kimonolabs.com/).
+You can find it in your APIs settings on the [Kimono website](https://www.kimonolabs.com/).

 Open up your `AppDelegate.m` file and add the following import to the top of the file:
 ```Objective-C